 Earlobe Reduction An earlobe reduction surgery works to correct large, pendulous (excessively drooping, sagging or hanging) ears.
 This unsightly condition can be hereditary or simply a side effect of aging.
 Either way, earlobe reduction surgery removes the excess earlobe tissue that you find unattractive, revealing a more pleasing geometric ear shape.
 This is a common surgical procedure and costs approximately $400-$1,200 per ear.

-Earlobe Surgery An earlobe surgery is performed for the purpose of restoring a natural appearance to earlobes that have undergone some sort of tearing, stretching, trauma, piercing or gauging.
+Earlobe Surgery Earlobe surgery is performed to restore a natural appearance to earlobes that have undergone some sort of tearing, stretching, trauma, piercing or gauging.
 Gauging refers to the process by which individuals place ear gauges into their earlobes, stretching the center of the earlobe and causing it to heal into an open, hanging circle in place of a regular earlobe, and weakening the earlobe itself.
 This earlobe repair takes place within a 10-15 minute timeframe and costs between $400-$900 per ear.

 Before and After Overview

-For earlobe reduction and earlobe surgery, you should also avoid Aspirin, Motrin, non-steroidal anti-inflammatory medication, and some over-the-counter herbal medications for at least 2 weeks prior to surgery.
+For earlobe reduction and earlobe surgery, you should also avoid Aspirin®, Motrin®, non-steroidal anti-inflammatory medication, and some over-the-counter herbal medications for at least 2 weeks before surgery.
 Taking these, and other similar substances, can cause excess bleeding and bruising.

 The American Board of Cosmetic Surgery offers a helpful guideline for preparing for your surgery, including some things you may want to consider discussing with your surgeon.